 This module aims to explore and reconfigure the ways in which climate change is understood through a focus on the social, rather than the scientific-environmental discourses that have dominated the policy and politics of climate change.
 This module give you a wide-ranging and intensive introduction to the politics, cultures and theories of climate change research in the social sciences and humanities.
 You will be able to critically evaluate different theoretical perspectives on a range of climate change debates and present alternative arguments.

-This module will help you to develop a critical understanding of key concepts, principles, tools and techniques for the management of natural resources and the environment.
-Particular attention is given to the challenges of dealing with complexity, change, uncertainty and conflict in the environment and to the different management approaches which can be deployed in 'turbulent' conditions.
+Students will gain a critical understanding of key concepts, principles, tools and techniques for the management of natural resources and the environment.
+Particular attention is given to the challenges of dealing with complexity, change, uncertainty and conflict in the environment, and to the different management approaches which can be deployed in ‘turbulent’ conditions.

 Recent graduates have entered careers using their degree-related skills in roles such as teaching, land surveyors and environmental consultants.
 Others have found employment with the transferable skills that they have gained and are working as teachers, in banking and in other commercial sectors.
 Many Lancaster Geography graduates go on to further study, with recent graduates following Masters-level programmes in Resource and Environmental Management, IT and Data Communication and Transport Planning.
 Graduates from our North America scheme often return to continue their studies or work.